missionpinball/mpf-docs/game_logic/logic_blocks/accruals.rst

 events this logic block will watch for in order to make progress towards completion.

-The real power of accrual logic blocks is that you can enter more than one event for each step, and *only one* of the of the events of that step has to happen for that step to be complete.
+The real power of logic blocks is that you can enter more than one event for each step, and *only one* of the of the events of that step has to happen for that step to be complete.